bitcoinx2/exchange-webscraper/README.md

-Use these bash files to scrape the trade history (+ deposits, withdrawals) from exchanges that do not have a functional API.
+Use these bash files to scrape the trade history (+ deposits, withdrawals) from exchanges that do not have a functional API into CSV format.
 These scripts consume a plain HTML file, which you have to download manually.
 More info can be found in the comments inside the respective script.